 WELL policies and etiquette (Classic wisdom from the earliest WELL Manual)

-The guidelines page is an informal background provided to give context to how things work around these parts.
 Our terms of service are spelled out formally in our Members Agreement.

 You can always log in using your browser to ask questions about policies in in the Policy conference, or go there using g policy in an SSH session.